saiteja3009/A1-Racket-Fundamentals/README.md

 * eq? and its variants like eqv?, equal?, etc
 * random (for problem 23)
 * sort (for problem 28)
-* Any helper functions defined by the student

 The testing will be automated, hence use the function names provided in the problem list.
 Use the following names for problems without function names:
 * Problem 04 : my-lenght